CodeYourFuture/cyf-hotel-react/README.md

 14. Pass a new prop named `orderType` to the `<Order />` component with the value "Pizzas".
 Then render the `orderType` prop instead of "Pizzas" in the `<Order />` component.
 Make sure that "Pizzas" is still displayed on the screen.
 In the `<ul>` list of the `<Restaurant />` component, render 2 others `<Order />` components but this time pass different values for the `orderType` prop: "Salads" and "Chocolate cake".
 Verify that you can increment each number of items independently.

+15. Instead of getting the existing bookings from the file `data/fakeBookings.json`, we will get and load the bookings from a remote API.
+In the `<Bookings />` component, use the React function `useEffect` to `console.log()` some text only when the page first renders on the screen.
+Verify that when you refresh the page, the text appears once in the console.
+Then, in the `useEffect` function, use the `fetch()` function to get data from `https://cyf-react.glitch.me`.
+Hints:

+- Replace `FakeBookings` in the bookings state and initialise it with `[]` (because we haven't fetched any results yet!)
+- After calling the `fetch()` function, use `.then()` to handle the response.
+Try looking at your Pokemon app that you worked on in class for an example
+- When the response comes back, use `setBookings` to update the results

+Verify the customers data are still displayed correctly in the table.

-15. Within the `<SearchResults />` component or its child components, add an `onClick` handler to each row in the table (hint: on the `<tr>` element).
+16. Within the `<SearchResults />` component or its child components, add an `onClick` handler to each row in the table (hint: on the `<tr>` element).
 When clicked, the row is "selected" and highlighted with a different colour.
 When clicked again, the row is unselected and the coloured highlighting is removed.
 Hint: use a new state variable for each row to record if the row is selected or not, and use this value to set a class to the `className` prop of the row.

 ### Lesson 3